 Don't use damaged medication.
 For example, if you notice that your medication is cracked, chipped, softer/harder than usual, has changed color or smells different, don't take it.

-For more specific storage instructions, don't hesitate to ask your pharmacist.
+For more specific storage instructions for Xarelto generic, don't hesitate to ask your pharmacist.
 If your supply of Xarelto does end up expiring, be sure to dispose of it according to the FDA's recommendations.